scotteelp/netbox-automation/README.md

 ## Features

-- Connects to the NetBox API to retrieve and process device information.
+- Get active device information from NetBox and export to CSV and XLSX formats.
-- Calculates the age of devices based on birthdate information.
-- Updates the age information for active devices in NetBox.
+- Update the age information for active devices based on their birthday.
+- Retrieve and display rack details including devices installed.
-- Displays random Chuck Norris jokes for entertainment.
+- Display a random Chuck Norris joke.
+- Automatically install missing Python modules.
+- Logging of script actions to `netbox_api.log`.

 ## Prerequisites